Skip to main content

 Assembling real-world UI from system components

 To validate the structure, I reconstructed a whole section of GitHub's UI using only the components I built.
-The exercise tested scalability, component nesting, and layout flexibility — while also demonstrating how effective design systems enhance both consistency and creativity.
+The exercise tested scalability, component nesting, and layout flexibility, while also demonstrating how effective design systems enhance both consistency and creativity.

-Page template assembly — validating the component system with real GitHub UI
+Page template assembly: validating the component system with real GitHub UI

 What I gained

-This wasn't just a practice exercise — it was a deep dive into how robust systems are made.
+This wasn't just a practice exercise.
+It was a deep dive into how robust systems are made.
 I walked away with stronger systems thinking, improved technical implementation in Figma, and a clearer framework for building accessible, scalable, and collaborative design systems that hold up in production environments.

 GitHub's Primer design system